Miami, USC have work to do as early signing period ends

 Some traditional recruiting heavyweights have plenty of work to do in the next several weeks to sign the level of talent they usually attract.

-As college football’s early signing period concluded Friday, Southern California was outside the top 20 and Miami wasn’t in the top 30 of the team standings in composite rankings of recruiting sites compiled by 247Sports.
+As college football’s early signing period concluded Friday, Southern California was outside the top 20 and Miami wasn’t in the top 30 in composite rankings of recruiting sites compiled by 247Sports.
 That leaves both schools needing to stock up by the Feb.
 6 traditional signing date.

 “The average star ratings are just not very good at least compared to what we’re used to for those programs,” Rivals director of recruiting Mike Farrell said.